 Our audits included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
 Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
-Our procedures included confirmation of securities owned as of December 31, 2020 by correspondence with the custodian and transfer agent.
+Our procedures included confirmation of securities owned as of December 31, 2020 by correspondence with the custodian, transfer agent, and brokers; when replies were not received from brokers, we performed other auditing procedures.
 We believe that our audits provide a reasonable basis for our opinion.